kubernetes-sigs/kube-scheduler-simulator/docs/api.md

 | 202   | |
 | 500 | something went wrong (see logs of the simulator server) |

-## Reset scheduler configuration
+## Reset all resources and scheduler configutarion

-restart scheduler with default configuration.
+cleans up all resources and scheduler configuration.

 ### HTTP Request

-`PUT /api/v1/schedulerconfiguration`
+`PUT /api/v1/reset`

 ### Request Body